p4ymak/range_rover/README.md

 ## Function to pack integers into ranges.

-Takes a custom sequence of integers and produces a sorted vector of ranges.
+Takes a custom sequence of non-repeating integers and produces a sorted vector of ranges.

 ### Example:
 ```rust